tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 This review activity is intended to verify that all students have successfully created their admin user using IAM.

-Make sure all students have their AWS account working correctly, also, ask TAs to assist students who could have any issue before moving forward, forthcoming activities will use the `administrator` IAM user by default.
+Make sure all students have their AWS account working correctly, also, ask TAs to assist students who could have an issue before moving forward, forthcoming activities will use the `administrator` IAM user by default.

 Answer any questions before moving on.